freshcom/freshcom-api-reference/content/identity.md

 An user represents someone who uses the Freshcom API.
 This could be a customer, an application, or a developer.
 A user will always be a member of at least one account.

-**Type of User**
+**Kind of User**

-Ther are two types of user in Freshcom:
+Ther are two kinds of user in Freshcom:

-- Global user - this type of user can only be created by signing up through Freshcom Dashboard.
-Global user can join other account and can create and own multiple accounts.
+- Standard user - this type of user can only be created by signing up through Freshcom Dashboard.
+Standard user can create and own multiple accounts.

-- Account user - this type of user can be created by using the Freshcom API or through the Freshcom Dashboard.
-Account user is scoped to a specific account and thus cannot create more account or join other account.
+- Managed user - this type of user can be created by using the Freshcom API or through the Freshcom Dashboard.
+Managed user is scoped to a specific account and thus cannot create more account.

 **Username**

 User is uniquely identified by its username.
 Username can be any alphanumeric string plus - (dash), @ (at sign), . (dot), + (plus) and/or _ (underscore).
-Global user's username is managed by Freshcom and is always the same as its email.
-Because user is not identified by its email, account user does not need to have unique email by default, if you require email to be unique you can change the settings in Freshcom Dashboard.
+Standard user's username is managed by Freshcom and is always the same as its email.
+Because user is not identified by its email, managed user does not need to have unique email by default, if you require email to be unique you can change the settings in Freshcom Dashboard.

-A global user's username must be unique across all global users hence their email must also be unique because for global users their email is their username.
+A standard user's username must be unique across all standard users hence their email must also be unique because for standard users their email is their username.

-Account user's username must be unique across all user that is a member of that specific account this include other account user under that specific account and global user that joined that specific account.
-For example if an account is owned by a global user with username `user1@example.com`, and another global user with username `user2@example.com` joined that same account then an account user with the username `user1@example.com` or `user2@example.com` will violate the uniqueness contraint and trying to create or update a user with those username will always fail.
-The username `user3@example.com` will be valid even if there is another global user with that same username.
+Managed user's username must be unique across all user that is a member of that specific account this include other managed user under that specific account and standard user that joined that specific account.
+For example if an account is owned by a standard user with username `user1@example.com`, and another standard user with username `user2@example.com` joined that same account then an managed user with the username `user1@example.com` or `user2@example.com` will violate the uniqueness contraint and trying to create or update a user with those username will always fail.
+The username `user3@example.com` will be valid even if there is another standard user with that same username.

-A global user with a username that conflicts with a specific account's account user will not be able to join that specific account.
-For example if there is an account user with username `user3@example.com` then a global user with that same username will conflict with the account user so will not be able to join that account.
+A standard user with a username that conflicts with a specific account's managed user will not be able to join that specific account.
+For example if there is an managed user with username `user3@example.com` then a standard user with that same username will conflict with the managed user so will not be able to join that account.

 **Attributes**